 (Note: Each session included both a warm-up activity and a main activity.
 The handouts linked here are just a sample of the ones I created and used.
 Please feel free to email me at email@example.com if there's a particular one you're interested in learning more about.)

-Math Circle is moving online!
-In Fall 2020, I am leading one middle school section, and helping with two others.
-Sessions are 45 minutes each, instead of the usual 75 minutes.
+Math Circle is (temporarily) moving online!
+In Fall 2020, I led one middle school section and helped with two others.
+Sessions were 45 minutes each, instead of the usual 75 minutes.
 Slides for some of the activities can be found below: